 Types of Headphones

-There are 8 types of headphones:
+Including over-ear and on-ear headphones, there are 8 types of headphones:

 - In-ear headphones or earbuds: These are small headphones that fit inside your ear canal.
 They are lightweight and portable, making them a great option for those on the go.